compuserscripts/6v6_lua/README.md

 sticky radius script

-medic heal cam - either for medic themself or any player on the team toggle between enemy and friendly med

-maincaller cam - target specific player displaying the world through their eyes in a camera window

-will display the vision of teammate being healed in a window

 small update/notification library - if present we load it and auto update scripts and display notifications

 menu for configuring everything>